-You are requested to verify the employment of the applicant whose name appears at the top of this page, and who. is applying to the Indigenous Certification Board of Canada for certification as an Inuit Community Support Worker at Level II.
+You are requested to verify the employment of the applicant whose name appears at the top of this page, and who is applying to the Indigenous Certification Board of Canada for certification as an Indigenous Community Support Worker at Level II.
 Applicants must have employment utilizing counselling knowledge and skills in community support.
 Please return the completed and signed form to the applicant.
 If you prefer, you can return it in a sealed envelope.
 The applicant needs to submit this form with the rest of his/her application so it can be processed without delay.

+Name of employing organization

+Address Telephone

+City Province/Territory Postal Code

+Name of employer/supervisor (Print)

+Title of employer/supervisor:

+Position of Applicant Employed from Tomonth/day/year month/day/year

+Major Duties

-Name of employing organization Address Telephone City Province/Territory Postal Code Name of employer/supervisor (Print) Title of employer/supervisor: Position of Applicant Employed from Tomonth/day/year month/day/year Major Duties Additional position(s) previously held by the applica ant in your organization (if any): 1.
-Job title Employed from To month/day/year month/day/year Briefly describe the applicant's major duties in this previous position: 2.
-Job title Employed from To month/day/year month/day/year Briefly describe the applicant's major duties in this previous position:
+Additional position(s) previously held by the ap 1.
+Job title plicant in your organization (if any): Employed from To month/day/year month/day/year

+Briefly describe the applicant's major duties in t this previous position:

+2. Job title Employed from Tomonth/day/yearmonth/day/year

+Briefly describe the applicant's major duties in t this previous position:

+Signature of employer/supervisor: Date: